Return

 Parliamentary bill on assisted suicide

-On Wednesday 16 October, the House of Commons will hear the first reading of a new bill on assisted suicide tabled by Labour MP Kim Leadbeater; the timing of the bill makes it very likely that MPs will have a vote on assisted suicide before Christmas this year.
-The bill is supported by a number of well-known figures but is not supported by the Church's teaching, which has always been consistent with regard to the dignity of human life.
+The House of Commons is due to have its second reading of a new bill on assisted suicide - tabled by Labour MP Kim Leadbeater - on 29 November 2024.
+MPs previously rejected a bill on the issue in 2015.
+The new Bill is supported by a number of well-known figures but is not supported by the Church's teaching, which has always been consistent with regard to the dignity of human life.

 We are a praying Christian community with the legalisation of assisted suicide undermining the sanctity and dignity of human life.
 Speaking recently, Bishop John Sherrington, the lead Bishop for Life Issues for the Catholic Bishops in England and Wales, said: